 “Alibaba has been a leading technology innovator in cloud computing and artificial intelligence since we announced our determination to transform into a technology powerhouse two years ago,” said the company’s Chief Technology Officer Jeff Zhang.

 “Moving ahead, we are confident that our advantages in the algorithm, data intelligence, computing power and domain knowledge on the back of Alibaba’s diverse ecosystem will put us in a unique position to lead real technology breakthroughs in disruptive areas, such as quantum and chip technology,” said Zhang.

 In recent years, most Chinese companies have boosted their global value chain, particularly by shifting from looking for innovative business models to attaining the desired traction in deep technology.

 For starters, Huawei Technology has been viewed by various analysts as a leader in the building of 5G technology, which would create the foundation of future wireless gear.
 Furthermore, Baidu has also made a notable advancement in the creation of autonomous vehicles.

 Alibaba’s move also comes at a time when there are existing trade tensions between Beijing and Washington that are owed to casting a shadow over the Chinese technology companies of the future.

-Furthermore, analysts say that Chinese companies, which have attained the necessary technical know-how through investing in Silicon Valley-based startups, currently face regulatory obstacle amid protectionists efforts in the United States aimed at preventing such investment.
+Furthermore, analysts say that Chinese companies, which have attained the necessary technical know-how through investing in Silicon Valley-based startups, currently face regulatory obstacles amid protectionists efforts in the United States aimed at preventing such investment.

 Back in April, Alibaba acquired Hangzhou C-Sky Microsystems, a Chinese microchip developer, in an effort to boost its cloud-based IoT enterprise.
 Furthermore, its co-founder and chairperson Jack Ma claimed then that China required to control its (core technology) such as chips in a bid to avert over-dependence on US imports.